-Students have access to John A. Logan College prior to, and during, registration to develop Page 49 an academic plan.
+Students have access to John A. Logan College before and during registration to develop an Page | 50 academic plan.
 This service is provided by a counselor or academic advisor.
 Advisors are available throughout the year to help students with questions or issues related to courses or academic progress.